 The ability of humans to navigate our environment is heavily dependent on the quality and speed of sensing.
 Tactile sensing, or the sensation of touch and pressure, is especially important for both coarse and fine object manipulation tasks, such as handling parcels and writing.
 Humans utilize tactile sensing data in real time for muscle path planning, fast tactile perception, tacto-object recognition, and overall human mobility.
 Similarly, robots tasked with service activities that require interfacing with humans or objects require fast and reliable tactile feedback.

-This project aims to design and build a new prototype of tactile force sensor that is high-speed, accurate, density-scalable with integrated machine-learning capabilities.
+We aim to develop a new prototype tactile sensor with integrated machine-learning capabilities.
 In our group, we are particularly interested in how this next-generation skin can be used to enhance physical human-robot collaboration.

 In this work, we take crucial steps towards efficient visual-tactile perception for robotic systems.
 We gain inspiration from biological systems, which are asynchronous and event-driven.
 In contrast to resource-hungry deep learning methods, event-driven perception forms an alternative approach that promises power-efficiency and low-latency — features that are ideal for real-time mobile robots.
 More details about this exciting work coming soon!

 Texture Identification by Touch (2019)

 Empowering robots with the sense of touch may augment their understanding of interacted objects and the environment beyond standard sensory modalities (e.g., vision).
 This work investigates the effect of hybridizing touch and sliding movements for tactile-based texture classification.

 We develop three machine-learning methods within a framework to discriminate between surface textures; the first two methods use hand-engineered features, whilst the third leverages convo- lutional and recurrent neural network layers to learn feature representations from raw data.